Submission Guidelines

 Awards & Cash Prizes

-First Place: $1,000 cash prize, a T-shirt from Strive, swag from Free Spirit, and a meeting with Strive and Free Spirit to discuss the winner’s project.
-The winning submission will be seriously considered for publication by Free Spirit, cobranded with Strive; however, publication is not guaranteed.
+• Meeting with Naibe Reynoso, founder of Con Todo Press, and an editor from Free Spirit to discuss the winner’s project.
+The winning submission will be seriously considered for publication by Free Spirit, cobranded with Con Todo Press; however, publication is not guaranteed.

 Timing